iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/KKT Conditions via Subgradient Inequality Constraints.md

 > Then $x$ solves $(P)$.

 **Observations**:

-Slater's conditions are not stated here, this establishes the converse of the statement "KKT Necessary Conditions"
+Slater's conditions are not stated here, this establishes the converse of the statement "KKT Necessary Conditions".
+It's probably hidden somewhere as a derivative of the new conditions added to make the converse of the statement true.

 **Corollary: KKT Full Conditions**
 > If $f, g_1, \cdots, g_m$ are all convex and the Slater's conditions holds , then $x^+$ solves $(P)$ if and only if there exists $\lambda\in \mathbb R_m$ such that: